GraemeMalcolm/ai-labs/Instructions/exercises/04-language-speech.md

 ---
 lab:
-    title: 'Explore AI speech'
+    title: 'Explore AI natural language processing and speech'
-    description: 'Use speech-to-text and text-to-speech with a generative AI model.'
+    description: 'Use Ai to analyze text, and experience speech-to-text and text-to-speech capabilities with a generative AI model.'
 ---

 # Explore AI speech